janelia-arduino/TMC2209/README.md

 When the driver is disabled in software it behaves the same as being disabled by the hardware enable pin, the power stages are switched off and all motor outputs are floating.

 This library disables the driver in software by default.

-To enable the driver in software use the enable() method.

-To disable the driver in software use the disable() method.

 ## Analog Current Scaling